ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 ## Health Checks

 To enable removing unhealthy instances from the round robin, each ELB can do a health check of the instances in the load balancing group.
-Can use different ports, including port 80, and set a response timeout, a health check interval, an unhealthy threshold and a healthy threshold.
+The health check can use different ports, including port 80, and set a response timeout, a health check interval, an unhealthy threshold and a healthy threshold.

-[Health checks](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-healthchecks.html) only determine if the instance will get traffic routed to it; optionally, an ASG can use ELB health checks in addition to the EC2 status checks it uses.
+ELB [health checks](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-healthchecks.html) only determine if the instance will get traffic routed to it; optionally, an ASG can use ELB health checks in addition to the EC2 status checks it uses.

-## Monitoring

-### Metrics
+## Metrics

-Metrics are reported every 60 seconds - no traffic = no metric.
-There are two useful dimensions the AvailabilityZone and LoadBalancerName for the ELB and the the ALB adds a `TargetGroup` dimension.
+Metrics are reported every 60 seconds but if there is no traffic, no metric will be reported.
+For the ELB there are two useful dimensions the `AvailabilityZone` and `LoadBalancerName`; the ALB adds a `TargetGroup` dimension.

 * SurgeQueueLength - Length of waiting queue - closer to zero the better (up to 1024)